SoftwareDefinedBuildings/BearLoc/bearloc/doc/install.rst

 .. code-block:: bash

-   apt-get install build-essential python-dev python-scipy python-pip pip install twisted numpy scikit-learn zope.interface
+   apt-get install build-essential python-dev python-scipy python-pip pip install twisted numpy scikit-learn zope.interface simplejson

 On Mac OS X, you can install these with using `Homebrew <http://brew.sh/>`__ and pip.